AIRTucha/codepass/README.md

 Changed files: 3
 Progress 100%
 Done: 13.9s
-Recommendations:
+Improvement Suggestions:

 File: astrogpt/handler/llm_reasoning/collect_data.py

-Recommendation: Refactor the collect_data function by breaking it down into smaller functions that handle specific tasks, such as handling user input, updating user information, and managing actions taken.
+Suggestion: Refactor the collect_data function by breaking it down into smaller functions that handle specific tasks, such as handling user input, updating user information, and managing actions taken.
 This will reduce its cognitive complexity and improve readability.

 a-score is too high
 ```